 Bitcoin was not suitable for making payments or capable of functioning as a digital currency.
 It was an investment, and back then still largely considered to be a bit of a gamble.

 Bitcoin miners and developers disagreed about the future of Bitcoin and specifically its scalability.
 Bitcoin Core is the main version of the software protocol and it is used to make governance decisions.
 This launched before Bitcoin, as you need governance software in place before you have something to govern.

 The off-chain governance model, through Bitcoin Core, gave a lot of power to core developers and miners.
 They were profiting mightily but the community couldn’t come to a mutually satisfactory conclusion.
 As a result, a large fragment of those developers created Bitcoin Cash.
 Interestingly, it’s easier to create a cryptocurrency than we thought.

-In August of 2017, Bitcoin Cash was officially created as a hard fork of the original Bitcoin blockchain.
-Everyone who had Bitcoin got an equal amount of Bitcoin Cash.
-Why?
-Because Bitcoin Cash used the same accounting records (i.e. blockchain technology) that Bitcoin used.
-It was a complete copy of the entire Bitcoin blockchain up to that point.
+Because Bitcoin Cash used the same ledger (i.e. blockchain technology) that Bitcoin used.
+It used a complete copy of the entire Bitcoin blockchain right up to that point.

 Bitcoin fees are measured in dollars and Bitcoin Cash fees are measured in cents.

 BCH wanted to be a digital currency and Bitcoin wanted to work as an investment.
 Think of digital cash (BCH) vs digital gold (BTC).